endocode/test-aci-auth-server/README.md

-Before running testserver make sure that `go` and `actool` are in your `$PATH`.
+Before running `test-aci-auth-server` make sure that `go` and `actool` are in your `$PATH`.

 ```
-$ ./testserver basic
+$ ./test-aci-auth-server start basic

 {
 	"rktKind": "auth",